C2SM/c2sm.github.io/models/cosmo.md

 ##### Parameters in `INPUT_DYN`
 {: .no_toc }

 The GPU porting of the dynamical core of COSMO was accomplished by rewriting the dynamics with the Gridtools stencil library.
 The Gridtools dycore supports a subset of the parameters of the COSMO Fortran dynamical core.
-The list of features currently supported in the Gridtools dycore can be found [here](https://github.com/C2SM-RCM/cosmo/blob/master/dycore/doc/Dycore/supported_configuration.tex) in the documentation in the code repository.
+The list of features currently supported in the Gridtools dycore can be found in the [documentation in the code repository] (https://github.com/C2SM-RCM/cosmo/blob/master/dycore/doc/Dycore/supported_configuration.tex).

 </details>